okuvshynov/experiments/split_model/README.md

 Original llama2 weights are in bfloat16, but mps backend doesn't support that type natively, so we do computation in float32 instead.

 Doing forward path is easy - we just load each module when we need, evaluate it and propagate the result.

 Backward pass is a little more tricky.
 The way it's currently implemented is:
 1. Do a forward pass the same way as above, while also saving inputs to each block to the hard drive.
 The goal of the first forward pass is to compute the final loss and cache inputs to each offloaded layer.
 2. Then, do a manual backward gradient propagation.
-We start from the end, and for each offloaded block re-run it with the cached input again.
+We start from the last layer, re-run each layer with the input we cached on step (1) again.
 We run backward pass within that block and pass the gradient for the input to the next (previous?) module.
 As we use LoRA, only LoRA weights are being updated and we store them in memory.
 Important: we also need to save and restore random number generation state before evaluating each offloaded module.
 During training we use dropout, and randomly switched off neurons should be the same on both forward passes.
 3. After that we run optimizer step on LoRA weights and save them separately if needed.

 Original version which can be still found [here](https://github.com/okuvshynov/experiments/tree/5cf944cb1274e577d1e755e6ad1957190d286d9d/split_model) was capable of doing full finetuning and update all weights pretty much the same way.
 However, I decided to remove that for now.
 The reason for removal was the very high volume of writes to SSD which can negatively impact SSD life - we can read from SSD as much as we want, but there's a write limit.
 Limit is usually high enough for normal usage, but in the case of full finetunining we'll have to write, say, ~150Gb per one iteration/weight update of llama70, assuming stateless optimizer and no gradient accumulation.
 With AdamW we'll have to save/update another 150-300Gb (depending on data types used) of optimizer state per iteration.
 If, for example, we assume 1Pb of writes, even 100 iterations of finetuning would cost too much.
 We can bring it back if needed though.